 After consulting a few close friends and recommendations plus advice from fellow biker friends, he decided to get the 50th Anniversary Edition YZF-R1.

 He loved the bike’s aerodynamic looks and under-seat exhausts.
-There won’t many modifications done to the bike other than a few choice bits to dress it up and enhanced its braking performance.
+There were not many modifications done to the bike other than a few choice bits to dress it up and enhanced its braking performance.
 For Wiwie, its periodic maintenance that takes utmost priority.

 In the meantime Wiwie has no desire to offload his Yamaha YZF-R1, though he did express that he would love to add an Adventure Bike to the family along with plans to ride up to Mae Hong Soon and the Golden Triangle in Thailand.